NAT High Level Airspace (HLA)

 - the proportion of total flight time spent by the aircraft between 50 and 70 NM (93 and 130 km) off the cleared track shall be less than 13 x 10-5.

-Additionally, in order for the 50 Nms lateral separation minimum to be utilized in the New York Oceanic East the following navigation performance criteria must also be met by aircraft with RNAV 10 (RNP 10) Approvals: -
+Note 2 – RNP 10 time limits are discussed in (Doc 9613) Part B, Volume II Chapter 1.
+Additionally, in order for the 50 Nms lateral separation minimum to be utilized in the New York Oceanic East the following navigation performance criteria must also be met by aircraft with RNAV 10 (RNP 10) Approvals:

 - one Inertial Navigation System (INS);

 - one Global Navigation Satellite System (GNSS); or

 - one navigation system using the inputs from one or more Inertial Reference System (IRS) or any other sensor system complying with the NAT HLA requirement.

 Note 1: Currently the only GNSS system fully operational and for which approval material is available, is GPS.